Ashy prinia: Breeding

 The song is sung from the top of a bush and males make fluttery display flights with the tail held up.
 The ashy prinia builds its nest close to the ground in a shrub or tall grass.
 Several types of nests have been described, including a flimsy cup made by sewing several large leaves, an oblong purse-like structure with grass stems inside it, and a flimsy ball of grass.
 The usual nest is built low in a bush and consists of leaves stitched together with webs, lined with hair and having an entrance on the side.
-It lays 3 to 5 glossy, somewhat oval-shaped eggs.
+It lays 3 to 5 glossy, somewhat oval-shaped eggs which hatches in about 12 days.
 They vary in colour from brick-red to rich chestnut.
 The broad end of the egg is generally darker than the remainder of the shell, and exhibits a cap or zone.
 The eggs measure 15 to 17 mm in length, and 11 to 13 mm in breadth.
-They hatch in about 12 days.

 The breeding season varies with locality and has been recorded around the year, but mostly after the monsoons.
 In northern India it is mainly June to September and in Sri Lanka mainly December to March or August to October.
 Breeding season is during May to June in the Nilgiris.
 The species is believed to be monogamous, and both the male and the female take part in incubation and feeding, though to varying extents.
 Parents may spend more time at the nest during cool days.
-The eggs hatch in about 12 days.
 Plaintive and grey-bellied cuckoos are known to be brood parasites of this species.
 When the nest is threatened by predators such as cats, adults have been observed feigning injury.

 Rare cases of birds reusing material from a nest to build a nest at a new location have been noted.